getgrav/grav-learn/pages/09.troubleshooting/03.internal-server-error/docs.md

 ### Register Globals Issue

-Some people who have recently upgraded to PHP 5.4 from version 5.3 may still have some out of date settings in their `php.ini` file.
+Some people who have recently upgraded to PHP 5.5 from version 5.4 or 5.3, may still have some out of date settings in their `php.ini` file.
 One item that can cause a **500 Internal Server Error** is the `register_globals` setting.
 Simply remove or comment out the line:

 ```
 register_global = On